box-community/sample-document-skills/README.md

 ## What are Box Skills?

 Box Skills are web applications configured with Box Platform that performs custom processing for files uploaded to Box.
 Typically they link to a machine learning service that does the processing for the files.
 Your choice of machine learning service, in-house or external, would depend on your business case or that of your customers on Box.
-However, the audio, video, image and document sample skills repositories in Box Community can provide some guidance or inspiration on what you can built upon or deployed as-is.
+However, the audio, video, image and document sample Skills repositories in Box Community can provide some guidance or inspiration on what you can built upon or deployed as-is.

 Visit the [Official Box Skills Developer Documentation](https://developer.box.com/docs/box-skills) for complete information on Box Skills, the kind of Skill Metadata Cards that you can create to show on Box Preview, as well as instructions on configuring your Skill with Box.